PavanSahadevan46/AIGuard/README.md

 Installation

-1. Clone the repository
+1. Clone the repository,
 git clone https://github.com/PavanSahadevan46/AIGuard

-2. CD into application folder
+2. CD into application folder,
 AIGuard

-3. In terminal run the following command npm install
+3. In terminal run the following command, npm install

-4. Run the following command
+4. Run the following command,
 npm run dev

-5. Navigate to the localhost URL provided in the terminal
+5. Navigate to the localhost URL provided in the terminal,

 You should now see a local build running on your browser.